“I note the obvious differences between each sort and type./ But we are more alike, my friends, than we are unalike.” (Maya Angelou, Human Family)

 In any case, phenotypic homogeneity is no guarantee of social harmony.
 People who look like each other can sometimes produce very heated rivalries: English and Irish, North and South Koreans; Dinka and Nuer.
 And, just how homogeneous would a population have to be in order to satisfy King?
 I don’t know, but it doesn’t matter.
 You will never get to perfect homogeneity.
 Even in fairly phenotypically homogeneous settings, like in parliaments around the world, people will still find reasons for disagreement and even violent conflict.

 When I did my research with the Hmong in French Guiana, I noticed that when two people met for the first time they expended a good deal of effort to find something they had in common.
 To an outsider, there might be a facile assumption that two Hmong people should just get along from the start.
 After all, they’re both Hmong.
-That’s not the way that it works.
+But that’s not the way that it works.
 To start, there aren’t just Hmong people.
 There are White Hmong, Green Hmong, Striped Hmong, Black Hmong, and Red Hmong, named for their clothing and dialects.
-There are also different clans.
+There are also several clans.
 In order to navigate all of these complexities, Hmong people who’ve just met each other will try to figure out how they are connected.
-Here is a summary on how this works, from Ya Po Cha:
+Ya Po Cha summarized how this works:

 “instead of addressing people with a surname, Hmong people address each other with kinship.
 Two perfect strangers can determine their relationship to each other by figuring out if there are existing marriages between their two clans.
 If no mutual relatives are found, as long as there is a relative with the same last name, an arbitrary relationship can be established and they can address one another accordingly.
 So it is not unusual when two strangers meet and the first thing they talk about is how they are related and then they start treating each other like old friends.”
 (Cha, 2010: 35)